-When they stay, the children will come to school in their class groups but we will have higher staff ratios to allow us to build relationships and make them feel safe and secure.
+This year the children will come to school in their class groups but we will have higher staff ratios.
+This allows us to build relationships and make them feel safe and secure.

 The curriculum is designed with a social development focus.
 There will be learning opportunities inside and outside planned around the interests and needs of the children.